Fitness

 Feel the burn.

-A standard glute bridge is a bodyweight exercise where you lie on your back, bend your knees, and lift your hips off the floor, explains Dr. Tessa Spencer, PharmD, CNC, CPT, a certified personal trainer.
-You’ll often do these in butt workouts as it effectively targets the glutes, though it also strengthens your hamstrings and core muscles.
-It’s important to have lower body strength, but a strong booty is equally key since it helps prevent injury and improve your overall functional strength.
+ICYMI, a standard glute bridge is a bodyweight exercise where you lie on your back, bend your knees, and lift your hips off the floor, explains Dr. Tessa Spencer, PharmD, CNC, CPT, a certified personal trainer.
+It’s a go-to for any butt workout because it effectively targets your glutes, though it also strengthens your hamstrings and core muscles, too.

 1. Single-Leg Glute Bridge

-According to Skye, this power move is great for the posterior chain, aka the glutes, hamstrings, and lower back.
-An added tip?
-“If bridges give you a cramp in your hamstrings, try raising your toes off the ground and using just the heels of your feet to keep you stable,” she says.
+According to Skye, this power move is great for the posterior chain, aka the muscles that run down the back of your body, like your glutes, hamstrings, and calves.
+And here’s a quick tip: “If bridges give you a cramp in your hamstrings, try raising your toes off the ground and using just the heels of your feet to keep you stable,” she says.

-- Brace your abs, squeeze your glutes, and push through your planted heel to lift your hips into the air.
+- Push through your planted foot to slowly lift your hips into the air.

 - Hold the bridge for a moment before slowly lowering back down.